OsamaAdam98/cpuHamada/README.md

 * During simulation in Modelsim, you'll need to keep an eye on dataMemory where all the outputs show up.
 * dataMemory is an array of registers found in the memory module.
+* Also this goes without saying, but, you'll have to compile all the files in this repo before simulating.